sonots/gdbdump-ruby/README.md

 # gdbdump

-Print C level and Ruby level backtrace of living ruby process using gdb
+Dump C level and Ruby level backtrace of living ruby process using gdb.

 ## Installation